amar-rokade/website_brand_category_search/README.md

 > yarn or npm i

-- create .env file in working directory and add you values
+- create .env file in working directory and add you values -- my test

+- run
-- run > node index.js
+> node index.js